mhnd6/RelationalDBSolution/README.md

 # RelationalDBSolution

-SQL Server project with CRUD Operations using Dapper
+A Project about storing contacs informations in SQL Server and SQLite.

 ## Languages and Tools
 C#
 Visual Studio
 SQL server
+SQLite